 Collecting, organising, and storing data

-Once you are done planning, it is time to collect, generate, and/or acquire data.
-And, this can quickly become disorganised.
-Thus, organising, structuring, and documenting data systematically from the very beginning is fundamental to good data management.
-It saves both time and energy as well as impacts the data’s quality.
-Lastly, it is essential to take on adequate security and protection measures when storing the data.
+Organising, structuring, and documenting data systematically from the very beginning of a project is fundamental to good data management.
+It saves both time and energy and can improve data quality.
+To keep research data safe, it is essential to take on adequate security and protection measures when storing the data.

 Processing and analysing data